CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

 ```bash
 ssh-keygen -t ed25519 -C "YOUR-GITHUB-USERNAME"
 ```
-Replace YOUR-GITHUB-USERNAME with your GitHub username.
 Press ENTER three times to accept all defaults.

 **Step 2 — Display your public key:**
 ```bash
 cat ~/.ssh/id_ed25519.pub
 ```
-This prints YOUR unique public key to the screen.
-It will look similar to this format — yours will be different:
+It will look similar to this — yours will be different:
 ```
 ssh-ed25519 AAAA[LONG-UNIQUE-STRING-UNIQUE-TO-YOU] YOUR-GITHUB-USERNAME
 ```

-**Step 3 — Copy YOUR output from the terminal.**
+**Step 3 — Copy YOUR output.
+Never share it publicly.**
-Never share this key publicly.
-Never paste it into any document.

 **Step 4 — Add to GitHub:**
 1. Open github.com in browser